liaoxl/MultiLayerGraph/README.md

 ### 1. Introduction.

+The MultiLayerGraph was firstly proposed in

+	"Exact Optimization for Markov Random Fields with Convex Priors" Hiroshi Ishikawa
+	In IEEE Transactions on PAMI
+	October 2003

+which can exactly optimize the multilabel MRF energy.
+Bae and Tai devise a similar multilayer graph to solve the multiphase Mumford-Shah model in

+	"Graph Cut Optimization for the Piecewise Constant Level Set Method Applied to Multiphase Image Segmentation" Egil Bae and Xue-Cheng Tai
+	In The 2nd international conference, SSVM
+	2009

+This software is an implementation of the above publications and is applied in some publications of Wenbing Tao (Mentor of **Xiangli Liao**)

 This software library implements the maxflow algorithm described in

 	"Interactively multiphase image segmentation based on variational formulation and graph cuts"